HydroApps/Graph--plotter--App/README.md

  ```
  .\graph_plotter
  ```
  --The file will run successfully.
-If its not working refer 'common issues' for solutions.
+If its not working refer 'Known issues ' for solutions.

  #### 🕹️User guide
    Step by step instructions for using the app.
 These will be displayed in your terminal too.